janee1768/Simple-Calculator.py/README.md

 python simple_calculator.py

-Contributing
+Contributing:

 Contributions are welcome!
 If you'd like to improve this project, feel free to:

-Fork the repo
+~Fork the repo

-Create a new branch
+~Create a new branch

-Make your changes
+~Make your changes

-Submit a Pull Request
+~Submit a Pull Request

-License
+License:

 This project is licensed under the MIT License – feel free to use, modify, and distribute it.